eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 Profiling an Acceleo Generation
 --------------------------------------------------------------------------------

-Acceleo ships with a built-in profiler which allows to keep track of executions and see where time is consumed during generation, thus making it easier to identify (and hopefully correct) bottlenecks.
+Acceleo ships with a built-in profiler which allows you to keep track of executions and see where time is consumed during a generation, thus making it easier to identify (and hopefully fix) bottlenecks.

 Profile Configurations
 ________________________________________________________________________________